HarshaMurupudi/client.gl/README.md

       )
 ```

 > As you can see, we changed
-> - `[Finishing_Notes]` into `[Vendor_Notes]` (which comes from the `[General_Label]` database)
+> - `[Finishing_Notes]` into `[Vendor_Notes]` (from the `[General_Label]` database)
 > - `jo.Work_Center = :wc` into `jo.WC_Vendor = :vendor`
 > - `wc: workCenterName` into `vendor: vendorName`

-> For the open jobs query, we make the same changes.
+For the open jobs query, we make the same changes.
 We make a similar change to the URL, just making sure we keep it simple and in mind for when we create the client side routing for this data.
 The following is the new `/vendor/open/:vendorName` query.

 ```JavaScript
 router.get("/vendor/open/:vendorName", async (req, res) => {